Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

 Feeding round now only requires one cake for the cog to explode, and the timer for all Cogs to explode is now equal to 30 seconds.
 SO GET FEEDING.
 Feeding round is now 400 seconds.
 Swapped dialogue on Cocoa Lollipop's quote.

+Toontown Mystery: Update 3.2.2

+Fixed a dialogue on Cocoa Lollipop's quote.
+Forgot to change King Blueberry's times on feeding round.
+Tweaked minimum levels in FashionBoss and Doctor Elvis.
+Reduced the amount of Cogs that appear in Round 2 of Doctor Elvis and FashionBoss, again.